Iran sentences Iranian-British dual national to 10 years on spying charges: TV

 DUBAI (Reuters) - Iran’s judiciary has sentenced British-Iranian dual national Anousheh Ashouri to 10 years jail on spying charges, Iranian state TV reported on Tuesday.

 “British-Iranian Anousheh Ashouri has been sentenced to 10 years jail for spying for Israel’s Mossad ... also two years for acquiring illegitimate wealth, “ judiciary spokesman Gholamhossein Esmaili was quoted as saying.
-He did not give any more details.
+He did not give further details.

+The arrest of Iranians accused of espionage has increased since Supreme Leader Ayatollah Ali Khamenei said last year there had been “infiltration” of Western agents into the country.

 Iran said in July that it had captured 17 spies working for the U.S. Central Intelligence Agency (CIA) and some had been sentenced to death.
 It was unclear whether Tuesday’s announcement was linked to the same case.